 Application an application for Notes pursuant to this Prospectus.
 Application Form each of the application forms relating to this Prospectus.
 ASIC Australian Securities and Investments Commission.
 COG COG Financial Services Limited ABN 58 100 854 788.
 Company Westlawn Finance Limited ABN 19 096 725 218.
-Corporations Act Corporations Act 2001.
+Corporations Act Corporations Act 2001 (Cth).
 Directors/Board the directors of the Company.
 Founders Group Directors and Related Parties of Directors.
 Interest Rate Sheet the current interest rates and investment terms offered on the Notes as advertised by the Company on its website www.westlawn.com.au/investment .
 Lending Policy and Procedures Manual the Company's lending policy and procedures manual as summarised in Section 5.3.
 Liquidity Risk Management Policy the Company's liquidity risk management policy as summarised in Section 5.4.
 Noteholders the holders of Notes.
 Notes/Unsecured Notes the Unsecured Notes to be issued by the Company pursuant to this Offer.
 Offer the offer of Notes made pursuant to this Prospectus.
 LVR loan to valuation ratio. p.a. per annum.
 Prospectus this Prospectus.
 Related Parties includes COG, Westlawn Holdings, Directors and their spouses, close relatives of Directors and their spouses, key management personnel, and any party under the control or significant influence of the aforementioned entities or persons.
 Related Party Transactions Policy and Procedures Manual the Company's related party transactions policy and procedures manual as summarised in Section 5.3.
-Security Interest has the meaning given to that term by the Personal Properties Securities Act 2009.
+Security Interest has the meaning given to that term by the Personal Properties Securities Act 2009 (Cth).
 Shareholders Funds Net assets.
-Trust Deed the trust deed dated 1 June 2001, as amended on 19 March 2009. the trust deed dated 1 June 2001, as amended on 19 March 2009.
-Melbourne Securities Corporation Limited ACN 160 326 545, AFSL No.428289 Trust Deed
+Trust Deed the trust deed dated 1 June 2001, as amended on 18 March 2009, 19 March 2009 and 12 September 2022 and as amended by the deed of appointment and retirement of trustee dated 31 August 2022.
+Trustee Melbourne Securities Corporation Limited ACN 160 326 545, AFSL No. 428289.
+Westlawn Group The Company and its subsidiaries.
+Westlawn Holdings Westlawn Holdings Pty Limited ABN 57 001 493 634. •••••